jack126guy/nlstat/README.md

 * Unix (`"\n"`, LF)
 * Classic Mac OS (`"\r"`, CR)

-To use it, simply pass the name of a file as an argument on the command line:
+To use it, simply pass the name of one or files as an argument on the command line:

-	nlstat [file]
+	nlstat [file...]

-## Machine-Readable Output
+## Output Format

-The lines beginning with a colon (":") are intended to convey machine-readable information.
-In order, they are:
+The output format is similar to that of the `wc` program on Unix-like systems.

+Each file results in a single line of output.
+Each line consists of multiple fields separated by spaces.

+In order, the fields are:

-* Number of DOS/Windows newlines
+1. Number of DOS/Windows newlines
-* Number of Unix newlines
+2. Number of Unix newlines
-* Number of Classic Mac newlines
+3. Number of Classic Mac newlines
-* Newline at end of file (1 if there is a newline, 0 if not)
+4. Newline at end of file (1 if there is a newline, 0 if not)
+5. The filename

+For example:

+	0 21 0 1 code-with-unix-newlines.c
+	35 0 0 0 text-with-windows-newlines.txt